-For use by a certified applicator or person under their direct supervision and who have been trained specifically for use of this product in burrowing pest control.
-Use application procedures appropriate to the type of burrow system being treated.
-DOSAGE RATES MUST NOT BE EXCEEDED UNDER ANY CIRCUMSTANCES.

-For species with open burrow systems: Locate all entrances to each burrow system.
+- 26.2 Application Directions: Use application procedures appropriate to the type of burrow system being treated.
+DOSAGE RATES MUST NOT BE EXCEEDED UNDER ANY CIRCUMSTANCES. - 26.2.1 For species with open burrow systems, locate all entrances to each burrow system.
 Treatment of more than one entrance in a system is often desirable as systems often overlap and are not defined.
 Treat all entrances except for those entrances you are sure connect to already treated entrances.
 Insert 2 to 4 tablets or 10 to 20 pellets into each entrance to be treated.
 Use the lower rates for smaller burrows and/or when soil moisture is high.
-Use higher rates for larger burrow systems and when soil moisture is relatively low.
-Pack the treated entrance with crumpled paper and shovel soil to completely cover the paper.
+Use the higher rates for larger burrow systems and when soil moisture is relatively low.
+Pack each treated entrance with crumpled paper and shovel soil to completely cover the paper.
 Using crumpled paper will prevent soil from covering the tablets or pellets and slowing down their action.
-Rocks, clods of soil, cardboard, etc. may also be used for this purpose.
+Rocks, clods of soil, cardboard, etc. may be used for this purpose.
 Be sure to seal all untreated entrances by shoveling and packing soil and/or sod to completely seal the opening.